JanWitkowski/JanWitkowski.github.io/C++.md

 In 1998, C++98 was released, standardizing the language, and a minor update (C++03) was released in 2003.
 After C++98, C++ evolved relatively slowly until, in 2011, theC++11standard was released, adding numerous new features, enlarging the standard library further, and providing more facilities to C++ programmers.
 After a minorC++14update released in December 2014, various new additions were introduced inC++17.[26]After becoming finalized in February 2020,[27]a draft of the C++20 standard was approved on 4 September 2020, and officially published on 15 December 2020.[28][29]
 On January 3, 2018, Stroustrup was announced as the 2018 winner of theCharles Stark Draper Prizefor Engineering, "for conceptualizing and developing the C++ programming language".[30]
-As of December2022[update], C++ ranked third on theTIOBE index, surpassingJavafor the first time in the history of the index.
+As of December 2022[update], C++ ranked third on theTIOBE index, surpassingJavafor the first time in the history of the index.
 It ranks third, afterPythonandC.[31]
 ## Etymology[edit]
 According to Stroustrup, "the name signifies the evolutionary nature of the changes from C."[32]This name is credited to Rick Mascitti (mid-1983)[23]and was first used in December 1983.
 When Mascitti was questioned informally in 1992 about the naming, he indicated that it was given in atongue-in-cheekspirit.
 The name comes from C's++operator(whichincrementsthevalueof avariable) and a commonnaming conventionof using "+" to indicate an enhanced computer program.
 During C++'s development period, the language had been referred to as "new C" and "C with Classes"[23][33]before acquiring its final name.